Audit: UW tuition revenue grew $366M over 9 years as nonresident enrollment surged

 Nonresident student enrollment, meanwhile, grew by 10,558 students between academic years 2008-09 and 2017-18.
 Auditors said institutions indicated diversity initiatives have attracted nonresident students.
 Milwaukee and Superior said they have specifically targeted international students as part of a diversity initiative.
 Parkside and Milwaukee both noted that the Midwest Student Exchange Program allows Illinois students to attend UW schools for less than some Illinois institutions.

-The influx of out-of-state students is huge for the system because they pay far more in tuition than resident students.
+The influx of out-of-state students is a bonus for the System because they pay far more in tuition than resident students.
 Republican lawmakers also have frozen in-state tuition rates since 2013, driving some schools to increase nonresident and graduate tuition rates.

 Taken together, tuition revenue grew by $366 million between fiscal years 2008-09 and 2017-18, from $933.4 million to $1.3 billion.
 Nearly 40% of the increase is tuition paid by nonresident students.

-Even though tuition increased for the system as a whole, nine of 14 UW institutions have seen tuition revenue decrease since the resident rate freeze went into effect.
+Even though tuition increased for the System as a whole, nine of 14 UW institutions have seen tuition revenue decrease since the resident rate freeze took effect.